ludwiglierhammer/glamod-marine-processing/docs/level1c.rst

 ========

-Level1c files contain reports from level1b that have been further validated following corrections to the date/time, location and station ID.
+Level1c files contain reports from level1b that have been further validated following corrections to the date/time, location and station ID using *NOC ancillaries*.
 Those failing validation are rejected and archived for future analysis.
 Additionally, datetime corrections applied previously in level1b, can potentially result in reports being relocated to a different month.
 These reports are moved to their correct monthly file in this level.